karthikrk1/python_utils/README.md

 # python_utils
 This repository contains some small utility functions that can be used in a variety of different algorithms.
+This repository is coded with the aim of being a utility repo for most of the programming challenge questions.
+The repository as it grows is expected to become more versatile and contain small snippets that serve a lot of purpose.

 ## Note: